ShoomanKhatri/Mobile-Programming/README.md

 # Mobile-Programming
-This  repo is about android development.
+This  repo is about android development on codespaces.